oracle-livelabs/oci/apps-cloud-adventure-cio/05-s2s-sqm/sqm.md

 ### Objectives

-In this activity you’ll learn the different ways to manage user access and to secure your Oracle Fusion Cloud Applications.
+In this activity, you will:
+* Change the already existing comprehensive supplier assessment in Supplier Qualification Management (SQM) to make the gathering CSR scoring data from existing and new suppliers mandatory.